Siege of Mora: Christmas truce

-Siege in 1915
+1915

 In early 1915 the Germans faced extreme thirst, as the dry season was underway and their water sources had been contaminated by cadavers.
 On 22 January the final cow was slaughtered and rations were cut further.
 Allied guns continued to target water sources, making it more difficult for the Germans to retrieve what water there was.
 At the end of April the dry season ended, dashing any Allied hope of thirst forcing a German surrender; the food situation, however, remained desperate.
 The Germans began sending patrols down the mountain at night to attempt to penetrate the Allied lines and scavenge for food.
 This was very dangerous work, but yielded some results for the starving force on the mountain.

 By mid June the German fortress at Garua had been taken in the Second Battle of Garua, and other German forces were retreating to the center of the colony.
 The Allies tightened their lines closer around the mountain, but their attacks slowed in the Spring.
 Realizing the situation in the rest of Kamerun was dire, von Raben offered his African soldiers freedom to leave, but none accepted.
 Later, Sergeant Batinga led 13 men on a daring night-time raid in which they burned down the British camp at Sava.
 Further raids in May and June obtained food, guns, ammunition and other supplies while killing ten Allied troops and wounding four.